 The magnets that I use come from Nikken and are designed specifically to support the body.
 I use a magnetic necklace and bracelets all the time and magnetic insoles in my shoes.
 I also use a magnetic chair pad in the car, and I sleep on a magnetic sleep system (mattress pad, comforter and pillow) at night.

 I am not a medical doctor and make no claims that magnets will help you with any medical condition.
 You should always see a qualified medical practitioner.
 I am an independent Nikken distributor and may earn a commission if you order through the links on this page.

 What Do You Think?

 Have you ever used magnets to help your body?
+Are magnets good for your health?
 If so, please share your experiences below.
 I would also appreciate it if you would take a moment to share this post with your followers on social media.